Peter Yarrow: Music career

-To draw Travers out, "Mr. Yarrow went to Ms. Travers's apartment on MacDougal Street, across from the Gaslight, one of the principal folk clubs.
-They harmonized on 'Miner's Lifeguard', a union song, and decided that their voices blended.
-To fill out the trio, Ms. Travers suggested Noel Stookey, a friend doing folk music and stand-up comedy at the Gaslight."
+To draw Travers out, Yarrow went to her apartment on MacDougal Street, across from The Gaslight Cafe, one of the principal folk clubs.
+They harmonized on 'Miner's Lifeguard,' a union song, and decided that their voices blended well.
+To fill out the trio, Travers suggested Noel Stookey, a friend doing folk music and stand-up comedy at the Gaslight.
 They chose the catchy "Peter, Paul and Mary" as the name for their group, since Noel Stookey's middle name was Paul, and rehearsed intensively for six months, touring outside New York before debuting in 1961 as a polished act at The Bitter End nightclub in Greenwich Village.
-There, the singers quickly developed a following and signed a contract with Warner Brothers.
+There, the singers quickly developed a following and signed a contract with Warner Bros.

 Warner released Peter, Paul and Mary's "Lemon Tree" as a single in early 1962.
-The trio then released "If I Had a Hammer", a song written in 1949 by Pete Seeger and Lee Hays to protest the imprisonment of Harlem City Councilman Benjamin J. Davis, Jr. under the Smith Act.
+The trio then released "If I Had a Hammer", a 1949 song by Pete Seeger and Lee Hays, written to protest the imprisonment of Harlem City Councilman Benjamin J. Davis Jr. under the Smith Act.
 "If I had a Hammer" garnered two Grammy Awards in 1962.
 The trio's first album, the eponymous Peter, Paul & Mary, remained in the Top 10 for ten months and in the Top 20 for two years; it sold more than two million copies.
 The group toured extensively and recorded numerous albums, both live and in the studio.